Sunday January 23, 2022

-Exit Strategies for Real Estate Investors, Part 8
+Exit Strategies for Real Estate Investors, Part 5

 Case:Karl Hendricks was a man with the golden touch.
 Throughout his life, it seemed every investment idea that he touched turned to gold.
-By far, Karl was most successful with real estate investments.
-It was definitely his passion.
+Karl's passion was real estate, and he was very successful in his investments.

 The condition of the building turned many buyers away.
 It was being sold "as-is," but Karl was not deterred.
 He could see great potential with the building and knew it would not take much to get it to market condition.
-Therefore, Karl swooped in, bought the building for $1 million and instantly hired contractors to refurbish the place.
+Therefore, Karl swooped in, bought the building for $1 million and hired contractors to refurbish the place.

 After three months of hard work refurbishing the building, the place looked like new!
-In the end, Karl invested $250,000 in the building bringing his total investment in the property to $1.25 million.
-One month after the completion of the work, Karl was contacted informally by a company that expressed an interest in the building a $2 million interest!
+In the end, Karl invested $250,000 in the building, bringing his total investment in the property to $1.25 million.
+One month after the completion of the work, Karl was contacted informally by a company that expressed an interest in the building – a $2 million interest!
 This was no surprise to Karl.
 He knew the building was another great buy.

 After Karl learned about the benefits of a FLIP CRUT, he eagerly wanted to move forward.
 (See Parts 1 and 2 for a full discussion of this decision.)
 It looked like the perfect solution.